nsipplswezey/nsipplswezey.github.io/_posts/2017-11-26-VoltAGE-The-Camera-Pt.-5.md

 And after all that, add `#import <DeepBelief/DeepBelief.h>` to the top of `RCTCameraManager.m` where I'll be invoking the CNN methods.

 Then!
 After that!
 I needed to add the `jetpac.ntwk` file and my specific trained VoltAGE perdictor .txt file `VoltAGE_1_predictor.txt` to the project!
 The `jetpac.ntwk` is the actual neural network, and the `*_predictor.txt` is the prediction model, which is used to parameterize the `jetpac.ntwk`.
 Think of it as `jetpack.ntwk` is the structure of the web of transmission wires that make up the network, and `*_predictor.txt` is the specification of how thick each wire should be.
 There are better metaphors, but essentially the `.ntwk` is the designation of which nodes are connected to which in the network graph, and the `*_predictor.txt` is the weight, or value assigned, to each connection between those nodes.
 When we trained our model on the VoltAGE target, we were determining a set of weights for each edge of the graph that allow us to uniquely visually identify that specific target.
 It's sort of like a unique-ish(though not strictly unique) fingerprint for that particular item.
 The .ntwk –which nodes are connected to which- stays constant even as the values for the connections between them might be different.
 Working the fingerprint metaphor, it's like everyone has a tumb with lines on it; that's the `.ntwk`.
 But the shape and pattern of each persons lines on their thumb are different.
+The unique shape and pattern of the lines for this particular thumb are the values in the `*_predictor.txt` which we've periodically console logged in past posts.

-After all of that we're good to go with our CNN methods... so our setCNNModel method looks like:
+After all of that we're good to go with our CNN methods... so our setCNNModel creates the network based on the .ntwk file.
+Then it loads the predictor.
+We can now load the network and predictor using the `setCNNModel` method from the react layer of our component.
+The method looks like:

 ```
 RCT_EXPORT_METHOD(setCNNModel:(NSString *)model) {